 - See also: lisp, clisp, lispworks, lisp-machine-lisp, scheme, interlisp, clojure, dylan, emacs-lisp, eulisp, islisp, julia, r, cadence-skill, spice-lisp, s-expressions, ascii, unicode, c, pascal, java, autolisp, algol-68, ada, perl, unix, freebsd, linux, solaris, x86-isa, corman-common-lisp, maxima, acl2, poplog, pop-11, prolog, standard-ml, emacs-editor

-- I have 137 facts about Common Lisp. what would you like to know? email me and let me know how I can help.
+- Have a question about Common Lisp not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: